wp-plugins/metronet-profile-picture/readme.txt

 Tags: users, user, user profile
 Requires at least: 3.5
 Tested up to: 4.0
-Stable tag: 1.1.0
+Stable tag: 1.2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Set a custom profile image for a user using the standard WordPress media upload tool.
 == Description ==

-Set a custom profile image for a user using the standard WordPress media upload tool.
+Set or remove a custom profile image for a user using the standard WordPress media upload tool.

 A template tag is supplied for outputting to a theme and the option to override a user's default avatar is also available.

-This plugin is fully compatible with <a href="http://wordpress.org/extend/plugins/post-thumbnail-editor/">Post Thumbnail Editor</a> for cropping any uploaded images.

 If you like this plugin, please leave a rating/review and mark the plugin as working.